Sjwilhelms/BootChamp/README.md

 BOOTCHAMP will have dynamic pagination using AJAX logic; a like button that totals on the recipients profile; full screen viewer for images; and a search bar.

 BOOTCHAMP's test posts dilute the stated goal of the project.
-Better targeted test users and more semantic forms would help to correct this lilt.
+Better targeted test users and more semantic forms could correct this.

 It will also have another iteration of styling to give the project more flavour and to fully eliminate mobile scrolling from all forms throughout the project.